 “This is a major milestone for BAP certification in Europe and in particular for the Scottish salmon-farming industry,” added Mike Berthet, BAP market development manager for Europe.
 “Not only does this reflect the importance that The Scottish Salmon Company places on producing nutritious aquaculture to BAP’s exacting standards but it also enables more retailers and foodservice operators around the world who subscribe to Global Sustainable Seafood Initiative (GSSI) within their sourcing policies, to add BAP Scottish salmon to their range.”

 Administered by GAA, BAP is the world’s most comprehensive third-party aquaculture certification program, with standards encompassing environmental responsibility, social responsibility, food safety, animal health and welfare, and traceability.
 The BAP program covers the entire aquaculture production chain – processing plants, hatcheries, farms and feed mills.
-Additionally, the program is compliant with the Global Food Safety Initiative (GFSI), Global Social Compliance Programme (GSCP) and GSSI.

 The number of BAP-certified processing plants, farms, hatcheries and feed mills currently totals more than 2,100 worldwide.